 When you are in Kingman, you'll notice that it is more blue-collar than most other communities in America.
 39.53% of Kingman’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Kingman is a city of service providers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Kingman who work in food service (13.57%), management occupations (11.84%), and teaching (7.76%).

-Being a small city, Kingman does not have a public transit system used by locals to get to and from work.
+Kingman is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Kingman are slightly less educated than the national average of 21.84% for the average city or town: 16.48% of adults in Kingman have a bachelor's degree or advanced degree